ngesa254/android-things-FloorLite/README.md

 Setup Requirements
 ----------------

-In order to get the app running yourself, you need to:

 - Android Things
 - Firebase Database & auth
 - Android
+- Android Studio

 Getting Started
 ----------------

+In order to get the app running yourself, you need to:

 1. Assemble the hardware components
 2. Import the project into Android Studio